Samyakshrma/InvestiSphere/README.md

 ## ℹ️ Overview

-**Fin-AI Analyst** is a powerful, AI-driven platform designed to provide comprehensive investment analysis reports for publicly traded stocks.
+**InvestiSphere** is a powerful, AI-driven platform designed to provide comprehensive investment analysis reports for publicly traded stocks.
 Leveraging a sophisticated multi-agent architecture powered by Azure OpenAI, this application gathers real-time financial data, performs fundamental, technical, and macroeconomic analysis, and synthesizes these findings into a downloadable PDF report, complete with charts and forecasts.

 This project showcases the integration of Large Language Models (LLMs) with real-time data sources and vector databases to create an intelligent system capable of complex financial reasoning and report generation.